9059Rohith/community_pulse/README.md

 🎯 Project Overview
 Community Pulse is a location-aware social platform designed to connect communities through local events and activities.
 Unlike traditional event platforms dominated by corporate algorithms, Community Pulse focuses on authentic, hyper-local experiences that matter to real people in their neighborhoods.
-The platform empowers users to discover, create, and participate in grassroots community events while maintaining simplicity and genuine connection as core values.
+The platform empowers users to discover, create, and participate in grassroots community events while maintaining simplicity and genuine connection as core values

 🚀 Key Features
 Core Functionality